IMMEDIATE MANAGEMENT OF LIFE-THREATENING PROBLEMS

 a.
 Phenytoin or fosphenytoin

 If the seizure persists after adequate doses of benzodiazepines, give fosphenytoin, a prodrug of phenytoin.
-Fosphenytoin ...
+Fosphenytoin dosages are ...